fjelltopp/meerkat_docs/src/meerkat_frontend.rst

 - `meerkat_frontend/translations/` (`*.po` files with translations of general text)
 - `meerkat_frontend/meerkat_frontend/translations` (never edit)

 The translation.csv file we described above.
 The country_repository/translations will contain .po files generated from the translation.csv file.
-The files in meerkat_frontend/translations are the .po files from the general text.
+The files in meerkat_frontend/translations are the .po files from the general text (NOTE: file in `meerkat_frontend/meerkat_frontend/translations/` is something different).
 The files in meerkat_frontend/meerkat_fronted/translations are automatically generated and should never be edited.
 We will have one .po file for each language we use(except for english).

 **Preparing files for translation by a human translator and adding changes**